uwcse440/web-cse440-au15/_assignments/assignment3/index.md

 ## 3a: Paper Prototype

+`Content is still being developed and migrated to this site, everything here should be considered temporary and subject to change`

 Due: Uploaded the night before class Tuesday, November 4, 2014

 Develop a paper prototype for your design.